-- 1 Disconnect the VGA daughterboard cable from the system board [1]. - 2 Unroute the VGA board cable from the routing guides on the fan [2].
+1 Disconnect the VGA daughterboard cable [1], and the display cable from the system board [2,3]

+2 Unroute the VGA board cable and the display cable from the routing guides on the fan.

 - 3 Remove the two (M2x3) screws that secure the VGA daughterboard to the palmrest and keyboard assembly [1]. - 4 Lift the VGA daughterboard away from the system [2].